Code-Institute-Submissions/KarolSU96-PP3/README.md

     ![Error](./readme-images/error.png)

 - If borth, the player and the computer win, a tie will be announced.
+The game stops whenever there are no ships on one of or both of the boards.

 ## Bugs